 Mobile home for the homeless

-Right there in the atrium, on the left, Iwona points out an experimental prototype home for the homeless.
+Right in the atrium, on the left, Iwona draws our attention to Krzysztof Wodiczko’s work, an experimental prototype of a home for the homeless.
 The meaning only becomes clear when we see photos of the first installation, directly under the Trump Centre in New York.

 A collection that breathes its era